wbcomdesigns/buddypress-friend-follow-suggestion/README.txt

 == Changelog ==
+= 1.6.0 =
+* Added: Ensured scripts and styles load only when required for better performance.
+* Added: Made the BuddyPress friend suggestion widget fully responsive on mobile and tablets.
+* Fixed: Swiping right did not send a friend request.
+* Fixed: Profile redirection issue in the suggestions widget.
+* Fixed: PHP warnings related to suggestion widgets.
+* Fixed: Profile match score not displaying correctly in Youzify.
+* Fixed: UI spacing issue with BuddyPress friend suggestion widget in Youzify.
+* Fixed: Widget slider issue in BuddyX & Reign themes.
+* Fixed: Admin settings page UI issue with YouTube video display.
+* Updated: Removed Hard-G dependency for better compatibility.
+* Updated: Minified CSS and JS with RTL support for improved efficiency.
+* Refactored: Optimized plugin code structure to improve performance and maintainability.

 = 1.5.0 =
 * Fix: Resolved follow issue and friendship request withdrawal in Swiper slider with BuddyBoss using drag.
 * Fix: Addressed UI issues, including member counts on reload, text domain, cancel button, and static text appearance on the horizontal layout.